joinyearone/YearOne-prep-challenges/.github/CONTRIBUTING.md

 - Step 3:
   - When you're ready to take on the ticket, comment that you're working on it.
 The ticket will then get assigned to you by a maintainer.
 - Step 4:
-  - When your code or solution is ready for review, open your pull request for review.
+  - When your code or solution is ready, open your pull request for review.
   - (optional) Link the Issue to your Pull Request in the right side-bar of the issue itself.
 - Step 5:
   - Merge that PR when it's approved and we'll close out the issue!